smsvip/KumoMTA-Web/README.md

 # KumoMTA-UI

+> ⚠️ **Warning**: This project is an AI-generated demo project with no actual functionality.

 A modern, responsive web interface for managing KumoMTA email servers.
 Real-time monitoring, AI-enhanced search, and comprehensive queue management.

 ## Features